-This Multifamily Request for Proposals Standards provides an overview of the Minnesota Housing Finance Agency's (Minnesota Housing's) 2024 Multifamily Consolidated Request for Proposals (RFP) and 2025 Federal Housing Tax Credits (HTC) Rounds 1 and 2 (funding rounds) processes, general instructions, requirements and important application information regarding Minnesota Housing's application and selection process.
+This Multifamily Request for Proposals (RFP) Standards provides an overview of the Minnesota Housing Finance Agency's (Minnesota Housing's) 2025 Multifamily Consolidated Request for Proposals (RFP) and 2026 Federal Low-Income Housing Tax Credit (Housing Tax Credit) Rounds 1 and 2 (funding rounds) processes, general instructions, requirements and important application information regarding Minnesota Housing's application and selection process.

 Minnesota thrives because of its diversity of race, ethnicity, sexual orientation, gender identity, (dis)abilities, ages, families, and geographies.
 Discrimination, lack of access to resources, and other barriers have led to disparities that inhibit Minnesotans from achieving their fullest potential.
-Minnesota Housing and the Multifamily Consolidated RFP/HTC funding rounds processes are designed to prioritize projects that center on Communities Most Impacted (CMI) by housing instability and disparities in its work to advance equity.
+Minnesota Housing and the Multifamily Consolidated RFP/Housing Tax Credit (HTC) funding rounds processes are designed to prioritize projects that center on Communities Most Impacted (CMI) by housing instability and disparities in its work to advance equity.
 This is a core value in all of Minnesota Housing's actions, including resources administered through the annual Multifamily Consolidated RFP/HTC funding rounds processes, which includes the awarding and allocating of housing tax credits and other deferred funding resources to affordable1 multifamily rental housing developments.

 Each funding source is subject to specific program requirements and limitations that are not set out in detail, or modified by, this document.
 The allocation and award of HTCs is governed by Minnesota Housing's Qualified Allocation Plan (QAP) including the Self-Scoring Worksheet, which is informed by the Scoring Guide.
-Applicants who are applying for 9% HTCs, deferred loans with 4% HTCs or deferred loans only should refer to those guiding documents.
+Applicants who are applying for 9% HTCs, deferred loans with a 4% HTC financial structure or deferred loans only should refer to those guiding documents.